thosgood/this-weeks-finds/markdown/101-151/week127.md

 -   In all of the above, I put a minus sign into my Laplacian, so that it has nonnegative eigenvalues.
-This is common among erudite mathematical physics types, who like \"positive elliptic operators\".
+This is common among erudite mathematical physics types, who like "positive elliptic operators".

 -   The zeta function trick for defining the determinant of the Laplacian works for any positive elliptic operator on a compact manifold.
 A huge amount has been written about this trick.
-It\'s all based on the fact that the zeta function of a positive elliptic operator analytically continues to s = 0.
+It's all based on the fact that the zeta function of a positive elliptic operator analytically continues to s = 0.
 This fact was proved by
     Seeley:

-    10\) R. T. Seeley, Complex powers of an elliptic operator, Proc.
+    10) R. T. Seeley, Complex powers of an elliptic operator, Proc.
     Symp.
 Pure Math.
 10 (1967), 288-307.

 -   Why is the Polyakov action \<X, ΔX\> conformally invariant?
 Because the Laplacian has dimensions of 1/length^2^, while the integral used to define the inner product has dimensions of length^2^, since the torus is 2-dimensional.
 This is the magic of 2 dimensions!
-The path integral for higher-dimensional \"branes\" has not yet been made precise, because this magic doesn\'t happen there.
+The path integral for higher-dimensional "branes" has not yet been made precise, because this magic doesn't happen there.

--   About Euler\'s weirdly beautiful formula for π, Robin Chapman
+-   About Euler's weirdly beautiful formula for π, Robin Chapman
     writes: